renzoupv/cmsc124-lab1/README.md

 ## Language Overview

-The **Unified Language System** is a hybrid programming environment designed to bridge the gap between imperative game logic and declarative game configuration.
+Our project is a hybrid programming environment designed to bridge the gap between imperative game logic and declarative game configuration.
 It addresses the specific needs of game development by operating in two distinct modes:

 1.  **Lox Mode (Imperative):** A general-purpose, dynamically typed scripting language used for implementing core logic, calculations, and control flow.
 2.  **TacShooter DSL Mode (Declarative):** A Domain-Specific Language (DSL) optimized for defining tactical shooter entities (Agents, Weapons, Maps).
 It parses high-level configuration syntax and compiles it directly into JSON for consumption by external game engines.